-The default method for the doctoral and master's committee to conduct graduate examinations (doctoral qualifying examination and final dissertation/thesis defense) is when the student and all members of the committee are physically present in the same room.
+The M.S.
+Thesis Plan is designed for those students with an interest in research prior to entering the structural engineering profession or prior to entering a doctoral degree program.
+The M.S.
+Thesis Plan involves course work and research leading to the completion and defense of a master's thesis.
+The default method for the doctoral and master's committee to conduct graduate examinations is when the student and all members of the committee are physically present in the same room.
 It is expected that there will be synchronous participation by all committee members in the scheduled exam.
 If a committee member must be absent for the scheduled exam, it is permissible for one absent committee member to examine the candidate on a separate date.
 The committee chair, or one co-chair, must participate synchronously in the scheduled exam.
 Special arrangements may be approved by the GAC chair on a case by case basis.